 Nuts are one of the healthiest foods you can snack on.
 Numerous studies have found that eating nuts regularly is associated with reduced risk of diseases such as heart disease, diabetes, and some cancers.

 As nuts are high in calories, it is important to be mindful of eating the correct portion size.
-The recommended daily allowance (RDA) is one ounce.
-This is roughly 23 almonds, 6 brazil nuts or 14 walnuts.
-The serving size of nut butters is 2 tablespoons.
-This can be difficult to monitor, which may lead to unwanted weight gain.
+The recommended daily allowance (RDA) is one ounce or roughly ¼ cup per day.
+The recommended serving size of nut butters is two tablespoons.
+This can be difficult to monitor but overeating nuts and nut betters can lead to unwanted weight gain.